FindMalek/ai-api/README.md

 <p align="center">
   <a href="https://nextjs-fastapi-starter.vercel.app/">
     <img src="https://assets.vercel.com/image/upload/v1588805858/repositories/vercel/logo.png" height="96">
-    <h3 align="center">Next.js FastAPI Starter</h3>
+    <h3 align="center">AI API - Undrstnd Developer</h3>
   </a>
 </p>

-<p align="center">Simple Next.j 14 boilerplate that uses <a href="https://fastapi.tiangolo.com/">FastAPI</a> as the API backend.</p>
+<p align="center">We use <a href="https://fastapi.tiangolo.com/">FastAPI</a> as the API backend.</p>

 <br/>

 ## Introduction

-This is a hybrid Next.js 14 + Python template.
-One great use case of this is to write Next.js apps that use Python AI libraries on the backend, while still having the benefits of Next.js Route Handlers and Server Side Rendering.
+OpenAI compatible API for developers to use in their projects.
+This API is built using FastAPI and Next.js.

 ## How It Works

-The Python/FastAPI server is mapped into to Next.js app under `/api/`.
+The Python/FastAPI server is mapped into to Next.js app under `/app/api/`.

-This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/py/:path*` to the FastAPI API, which is hosted in the `/api` folder.
+This is implemented using [`next.config.js` rewrites](https://github.com/undrstnd-labs/ai-api/blob/main/next.config.js) to map any request to `/v1/:path*` to the FastAPI API, which is hosted in the `/app/api` folder.

 Also, the app/api routes are available on the same domain, so you can use NextJs Route Handlers and make requests to `/api/...`.